exercism/v3/languages/csharp/exercises/concept/resource-cleanup/.docs/instructions.md

-You are implementing an ORM (Object Relatonal Mapping) system over a database which has been provided by another team.
+You are implementing an ORM (Object Relational Mapping) system over a database which has been provided by another team.

 The database is capable of handling a single transaction at one time.